A person is fixing or installing a u-bend pipe under a white ceramic wash basin

 It can be tricky to put a concrete figure on earning potential, as this varies depending on factors like experience and location.

-However, according to Checkatrade, self-employed plumbers with a good reputation and experience can expect to earn more than £40,000 per year—a notable jump from the £33,958 average salary of an employed plumber.
+However, according to Checkatrade, self-employed plumbers with a good reputation and experience can expect to earn more than £46,000 per year as a sole trader.
+That goes up slightly more for plumbers who are business owners as a limited company—a notable jump from the £39,644 average salary of an employed plumber according to Reed's average salary checker.

 What personal qualities are required?